fluxcd/helm-controller/docs/spec/README.md

 - fetches the available chart artifact
 - performs a Helm install or upgrade action if needed
 - performs a Helm test action if enabled
-- performs a reconciliation strategy as configured (rollback, uninstall) if any Helm action failed
+- performs a reconciliation strategy (rollback, uninstall) and retries as configured if any Helm action failed

 The controller that runs these Helm actions relies on [source-controller](https://github.com/fluxcd/source-controller) for providing the Helm charts from Helm repositories or any other source that source-controller